 What doctor can help me with my gut health?

 It will depend on what you are looking for.
-Some people may see a naturopath, a functional medicine doctor, or a GI doctor – but the important thing is the person you work with has experience in addressing gut health, SIBO, or whatever you are trying to treat.
+Some people may see a GI doctor, naturopath, or functional medicine doctor – but the important thing is the person you work with has experience and expertise in addressing gut health, SIBO, or whatever you are trying to treat.
+There is often a lack of evidenced-based medicine with naturopaths and functional medicine doctors, so make sure to research before choosing one of those doctors should you go down that path.

 Probiotics are defined as “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host” (Hill et al, 2014).